Functions

 Download

-Download a file to the Workflows file system over HTTP or HTTPS.
+Downloads a file to the Workflows file system over HTTP or HTTPS.

 Use the Download function card in a flow

-Use the Download function card to download any file, such as an image or document file, that you can access through a URL in your browser.
+Use the Download function to download any file, such as an image or document file, that you can access through a URL in your browser.

 Info

-Retrieve information about a file.
+Retrieves information about a file.
 To use the Info function card, set the input to the File Contents of a file downloaded previously in the flow.
 The output provides basic information about the file.

 Multipart Upload